riker2072/42LC/README.md

 # 42LC
 42LC calculator (alpha version)

+Notes for 2/26/24 update:  Programs loaded on startup or from LOAD command have a re-scan of local labels.
+This is necessary because if a program is run before the re-scan is done, it will not work.
+Upon entry in program edit mode, and subsequent exit, an automatic re-scan is done.
+This fix eliminates the need to enter and exit program edit mode.

 Remember to use a high speed micro SD card for best results when saving data.

 See the 42LCmoreNotes file for how data is saved.
 Also 42LCtestPrograms for Hitomezashi and Nqueens test programs